RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 **Conclusion**

 Although I am not adopting their reading method verbatim , I am going to be using several of their ideas.
 I would recommend their strategy for anyone attempting a deep dive into a text.
 And lastly, I did not disagree with the book per se, I only found that the signal to noise ratio level (ironically, one of their covered topics) was too low.
 I would not recommend this book, a summary/blinklist of the strategy will do.

-**Appendix**
+**Note**

-In future blogs, I will briefly describe
+In future blogs, I may briefly describe how I read the book using any of the bolded terms in this entry.